rundeck/docs/docs/tutorials/project-setup.md

 # Planning for the project

-The administrator decides to create a project called "Anvils." to manage the activities of the Anvils restart.
+The administrator decides to create a project called "Anvils" to manage the activities of the Anvils restart.
 The Anvils project will contain definitions about the nodes used by the Anvils application, as well as, a set a jobs